 I spend 7 days a week, 360’ish days of the year keeping busy with the one thing that I love the most.
 And I love my job.
 So for me it never feels like ‘work’.
 On a daily basis I get the opportunity to photograph and experience some of the most incredible people, places and products that I could ever imagine.
 I love what I do but, more importantly, I love the people that I get the opportunity to work with.
 (And thanks to them, in recent years, I have been able to eat Kraft Dinner by choice and no longer by necessity.)

-2013 began with the creation of a new business partnership with my good friend Jan Vozenilek.
 Throughout my career I have shot hundreds of aerial assignments.
 One of the enormous challenges with working from a helicopter is that, in most situations, you cannot fly below 1000 feet.
-The “sweet spot” for aerial photography and cinematography is typically anything below 300 feet.
-So Jan and I partnered up on a new company called Rubicon Aerial Cinema.
-We invested in eight-rotor unmanned aerial vehicles (UAVs) with 360 degree gyro-stabilized camera mounts.
-These state-of-the-art machines can capture exceptionally smooth aerial photographs and video with better quality and significantly lower costs than from a full-size helicopter.
-Jan operates the camera mount and I fly the UAV.
-We have already shot for a very long list of stellar clients and we have loved every second of it.
-To see some of our latest aerial photography and video visit www.rubiconcinema.com
+The “sweet spot” for aerial photography and cinematography is typically anything below 400 feet.
+So I purchased a DJI Inspire 2 drone for capturing aerial photographs To see some of our latest aerial photography please visit my gallery here.

 This year was jam-packed full of awesome adventures.
 We photographed massive oil and gas rigs north of Edmonton.
 I got to travel to some exotic locations with a film crew and be the subject of a new photography documentary series premiering in the spring of 2014.
 We got out on the water and shot for Reinell Boats.
 We helped the Garage Sale Luxury Auction House advertise and sell two incredible properties valued at over $7 million.
 We flew many UAV missions for Tourism Kelowna and the BC Wine Institute and captured thousands of images of the Okanagan to help promote the region.
 We were hired by Paramount Pictures in Los Angeles to photograph the new Ron Burgundy ‘Scotchy Scotch Scotch’ to coincide with the release of Anchorman 2.
 We shot beer and wine.
 We drank beer and wine.
 Mansions and commercial expansions.
 Utilities and government facilities.
 Food and Alberta crude.
 Pools and tools.
 Gold bars and supercars.
 An open heart operation and the General Electric Corporation.
 Swarovski crystals and…I actually can’t think of a photoshoot that rhymes with crystals.